Faculty

 Dian

-Cellist Brandon Wilkie grew up in Pembroke, Ontario where he began playing cello at the age of 13.
+Cellist Brandon Wilkie grew up in Pembroke, Ontario where he began playing the cello at age 13.
 His first teacher was Peter Morris.
 After high school, Brandon had the opportunity to study with several renowned teachers including Matt Haimovitz at McGill University and Shauna Rolston at the University of Toronto.
 For several years, Brandon was based in Toronto where he was a member of the Arkadas String Quartet.
-As a member of the group, he performed at major music festivals in Banff and San Francisco.
+As a member of the group, he had the opportunity to perform at music festivals in Banff and San Francisco.As a recording artist, Brandon was featured on the debut recording by the Capital Chamber Choir of Ottawa performing Jocelyn Morlock’s Exaudi.Brandon resides in Deep River, Ontario with his wife and two children.
+He performs regularly across Ontario and Quebec with his wife Dian as a piano and cello duo and in addition to his musical activities also works as a letter carrier with Canada Post.

 Brandon Wilkie

 Karen Christian is a graduate from the secondary music education program at the University of Alberta with 20 years of music instruction experience both privately and publicly.
 She has directed wind ensembles, concert bands, jazz ensembles, and choirs that have travelled across Western Canada performing at festivals and on tour at schools and community events.
 She has been awarded the Alberta Band Association 2001 Young Band Director of the Year as well as the 2006 Alberta Excellence in Teaching.
 Karen’s enthusiasm for music continued with her move to Deep River in 2007 where she became involved with the Deep River Choral Group and the Deep River Community Band.
-Currently Karen is a member of the Ontario Music Educators Association, and teaches music, drama and math at Bishop Smith Catholic High School in Pembroke.
+Currently Karen is a member of the Ontario Music Educators Association, and teaches music, and math at Bishop Smith Catholic High School in Pembroke.

 Karen Christian

-Faculty Assistant
+Teaching Faculty

 Lauryn Conway grew up in Toronto but has spent many of her summers with family in Deep River.
 She started playing violin at Summermusic ten years ago and has been taking lessons ever since.
 Lauryn is excited to return to Summermusic to help the staff.
 She will soon graduate from an arts high school in Toronto where she conducts and plays in student ensembles.
 Lauryn also coaches competitive and recreational trampoline and enjoys helping children reach their artistic and athletic goals!